Central Market (Lancaster): Renovations

 After more than 40 years since its last major upgrade, the Central Market finally received a $7 million renovation.
 By 2011, the entire project was officially completed.
 The renovation eliminated large suspended lights, uncovered many pre-existing long windows, and re positioned the mechanical system underground.

 Awards and recognitions

-The 2011 preservation plan (Lancaster Central Market: Assessments, Guidelines, and Recommendations for Preservation and Development) that guided the building renovation was nationally recognized, winning the American Planning Association's 2013 National Planning Excellence Award for Urban Design.
+The 2011 preservation plan that guided the building renovation was nationally recognized, winning the American Planning Association's 2013 National Planning Excellence Award for Urban Design.
 The preservation plan was also awarded the Lancaster County Planning Commission's 2012 Leadership Achievement Award for Historic Resources.
 The building renovation won the Preservation Pennsylvania 2011 Award.

 National Geographic recently named Central Market as one of their travel favorites.
 The Central Market was also named one of America's 10 greatest public places by the American Planning Association (APA), and was listed as one of the ten best fresh markets in the world (10 of the world’s best fresh markets) by CNN in 2013.